Brad Mehldau discography

 Brad Mehldau is an American jazz pianist.
 He first recorded in 1991, for saxophonist Christopher Hollyday's The Natural Moment.
-He has recorded more than forty albums as leader or co-leader, many more as a sideman, and for several soundtracks.
+Mehldau has recorded more than forty albums as leader or co-leader, many more as a sideman, and for several soundtracks.

 Discography

 An asterisk (*) after the year indicates that it is the year of release.

 As leader/co-leader

 Mehldau plays piano on all albums, unless otherwise indicated.